 Today, circus schools of all sizes are all over the world and the UK has two of the most renowned schools in the world and Bristol has developed into the UK’s Circus City, home to a bi-annual festival showcasing new talent and creative innovation.

-The Richard Award honours the beginnings of professional circus schools and pays tribute to the man who arguably started it all in the UK.
+The Richard Award honours the beginnings of the contemporary circus movement and pays tribute to the man who arguably started it all.

 WHY AN AWARD

 Today’s UK circus scene has numerous schools, university courses, outreach programmes, agencies specialising in providing circus acts, companies and individual artists who work nationally and internationally.
 Yet few have heard Richard Ward’s name or know of his seminal contribution to this vibrant creative sector in the UK.

 The Award, created for an artist, or artists who have completed professional training in Bristol, is a vehicle for commemorating a visionary man and ensuring a legacy for Richard’s passionate commitment to support and encourage young talent in the circus and physical theatre arts.

 It provides an additional platform within the city around which circus organisations can come together for mutual benefit and to promote Bristol’s circus credentials.

 Lastly, it provides a valuable platform for young, emerging artists in the early stages of their professional career to showcase their skills and talents, gain performance experience, present themselves to an audience which includes talent scouts, promotors and agents and receive 6 months’ mentoring from an industry professional.

 WHO WE ARE